 American researchers say they have uncovered a mathematical mistake made by the dinosaur boffinry community, meaning that the weight of live dinos has long been massively overestimated.
 In a development with devastating consequences for various much-fancied works of fiction, it now appears that in fact the dinosaurs were significantly slenderer than had been thought.

 The controversial outcome of the Iranian elections has spawned a parallel conflict on the internet.
+The cyberconflict is more akin to hand-to-hand fighting than the more sophisticated botnet-powered assualts that have accompanied political conflicts involving Russia and its neighbours over recent months.

 Watching your favourite bands while standing in foot-deep mud is tricky enough.
 Luckily, Orange has designed a mobile phone application that could make this year’s Glastonbury festival go slightly more smoothly for you.